BenjaminFraser/BenjaminFraser/README.md

 ### Hey! 👋

-I'm Ben, a Aerospace Engineering Manager (Avionics, Electronic and Electrical Systems), Data Science Practitioner and Technology Enthusiast.
-I have a specialist focus on Applied AI, Machine Learning and Data Science Technologies.
+I'm Ben, a Aerospace Engineering Manager (Avionics, Electronic and Electrical Systems) and Data Science Practitioner.
+I have a specialist focus on Applied AI techniques, Machine Learning and Data Science Technologies.
 My past experience in software, data science and programming dates back over a decade, with expertise developed on a range of professional and personal projects in that time.
+I love working with technology, learning new skills, and working across a variety of programming languages, however, my main efforts do tend to focus around Python-based development.

 ### Some past projects: